The average salary for a Film / Video Editor is $48,255.

 Film / Video Editor Job Listings

-Pay by Experience Level for Film / Video Editor
+What is the Pay by Experience Level for Film / Video Editors?

 Pay Difference by Location